corticph/scaling-contrastive/README.md

 See `example.py` for a simple example of how to load the model and extract the representations used in the paper.

-File format used for training is 16-bit PCM sampled at 16kHz.
+File format used for training was 16-bit PCM sampled at 16kHz.
 See `test.wav`.

 To test, run:
 ```